 Parameter Profile

-The Parameter Profile defines parameters for message arguments and HRI-Engine and HRI-Component parameters.
+The Parameter Profile defines parameters for message arguments and RoIS-Engine and RoIS-Component parameters.

 This profile defines parameter identifier (parameter name), data type, and default value.
 Items to be defined in this profile are listed in Table 8.27.